IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 Scripting Processes – Are there areas of the business that need regular oversight?
 For example, IDEAScripts can be used to automate the review of payables data to check employee files against the vendor master file and compare addresses.
 Performed on a global basis, it might identify duplicates or fraud.
 Think about areas of the business that would benefit from more regular reviews and use data analytics to establish an ongoing audit of available data.

 Some organizations are not capturing data yet, which creates unique situations and challenges for how data analytics can be used.
 For example, many organizations use QuickBooks, which can be imported into IDEA.
 Take time to clean the data and implement the use of IDEA where it makes sense.

 Start by learning the tools and normalizing the data, then move to repeatable and standardized processes.
 How can/do you get the data?
 ODBC?
 Rely on IT?
 ERP systems?
 Are there tools available to help you get direct access, such as SmartExporter for SAP data extractions?

 Tests – It’s not enough to develop tests and use the same ones every time.
 The sophistication of your analytics has to keep up with ever-changing fraud schemes and the pace of business.
 Keep looking at the data to see what potential patterns emerge.
-IDEA can be used to look at the data in different ways.
-For example, round dollar spending and amounts just under authority limits often go undetected, but may indicate fraud.
-Some fraudsters know you might use Benford’s Law and stay away from first and second digits.
+Data analytics can be used to look at the data in different ways.
+For example, round dollar spending and amounts just under authority limits often go undetected but may indicate fraud.
+Some fraudsters know you might use Benford’s Law and stay away from the first and second digits.
 Learn new ways to test – don’t coast.